Almir-git-unifc/Almir-git-unifc/README.md

 > ### Want to know how I made this README?
 >
-> I use this [tutorial](https://blog.rocketseat.com.br/como-fazer-um-bom-readme/)! & for statistics use this [API](https://github.com/anuraghazra/github-readme-stats)
+> I use this [tutorial](https://blog.rocketseat.com.br/como-fazer-um-bom-readme/)! & for statistics use this [API](https://github.com/anuraghazra/github-readme-stats); & for trophy use this [repo](https://github.com/ryo-ma/github-profile-trophy)
 > To snake I use [repository](https://github.com/Platane/Platane/blob/master/README.md)